 One of the biggest frustrations for home care agencies is the timing of Medicaid payments.
 Unfortunately, payment schedules can be slow and unpredictable.
 The exact timing varies widely depending on your state and the MCO you’re working with.
 Some providers report waiting 30, 60, or even 90 days or more to receive payment for their services.
 In some cases, payments are only processed a few times per year.
 These long delays between providing care and getting paid can create serious cash flow gaps, making it difficult to cover payroll, rent, and other essential operating expenses for your agency.

-Common Challenges with Medicaid Payments
+Common Hurdles with Medicaid Payments

 Medicaid is a lifeline for many home care agencies, but it can also be a major source of stress.
 The system is complex and often moves at a snail’s pace.
 If you’re feeling frustrated by payment delays and endless paperwork, you’re not alone.
 Understanding these common hurdles is the first step to finding a solution that keeps your agency running smoothly and your caregivers paid on time.